stefisha/NeuralNet-Resources/README.md

-# GitLab-Competition
+# NeuralNet-Resources
-Repository for the GitLab Innovation Pitch Competition code TBD
+Repository for all useful NN resources
+TBD